abdullah43577/time-tracking-dashboard/README.md

 ### Continued development

-I'll keep trying to get better in web programming as a whole.
+I'll keep trying to get better at web programming as a whole.
 While taking this project I discovered I have to learn about using JSON Data in javascript which I found very helpful building my past few projects.

 ## Author